testervippro/Oracle-DB-Docker/README.md

 =================================================================

 Once the container is running, use SQL*Plus to connect to the Oracle database:
+OR
-OR Sql developer connnect to sys user and paste to run docker exec -it oracle-19c sqlplus sys/123456789@localhost:1521/orcl as sysdba
+docker exec -it oracle-19c sqlplus sys/123456789@localhost:1521/orcl as sysdba @/opt/oracle/hr.sql